 You can find UK volunteering vacancies on Do IT, or by going directly to the websites of charities and non-governmental organisations (NGOs).
 Some experience of living and working overseas may be helpful.

 You can also apply for internships with charities and NGOs while you're at university.
 Entrance to these is very competitive.

 You can apply directly for jobs if you're an experienced professional.
 As well as professions like nursing, healthcare, teaching and engineering, you'll find organisations often look for experience in administration, project management and logistics.

-Aid organisations like RedR run courses for experienced professionals, who want to put their skills to use in humanitarian aid work.
+Aid organisations like RedR UK run courses for experienced professionals, who want to put their skills to use in humanitarian aid work.

 Follow aid organisations that interest you on social media to find out about opportunities.
 Think about small organisations, as well as the bigger, more well known ones.

 You could also develop useful skills, like languages, first aid or driving.
 Local people are now most likely to be recruited to do the frontline jobs during emergencies, so having specialist skills or knowledge they may not yet have, will give you an advantage.

 You'll need to be willing to work long hours in challenging and often dangerous situations.
 You'll also need to show flexibility as well as being sensitive and culturally aware.

 You may find it helpful to join an organisation like the International Association of Professionals in Humanitarian Assistance and Protection for training and development opportunities.

 You can learn more about working in international aid from: